-CBD oil is touted for its long list of medical benefits: anti-inflammatory properties, cardiac benefits, anti-nausea effects, appetite stimulation and possible anti-cancer benefits (1).
+CBD oil is used by many pet owners in the treatment of their dog’s anxiety, pain, and seizures.
+CBD oil is touted for its long list of medical benefits including anti-inflammatory properties, cardiac benefits, anti-nausea effects, appetite stimulation, and possible anti-cancer benefits (1).

-While there is mounting anecdotal evidence from dog owners suggesting it can help treat certain health conditions, there is very little published research on the use of CBD in dogs.
+Although there is mounting anecdotal evidence from dog owners suggesting it can help treat certain health conditions, there is very little published research on the use of CBD in dogs.

 Best CBD Oil For Dogs

 1. Pawesome Hemp Oil

 Pawesome hemp oil is our #1 pick and is great for reducing pain and inflammation in your pet.
 The ingredients are 100% organic and your pet will get 1500mg of hemp oil in each dose.

 Pawesome hemp oil also provides a healthy dose of vitamins A and D, which are essential for protecting abasing free radicals and helping with cell renewal.
 Pawesome is non-GMO and free of artificial ingredients.

 PB Pets hemp oil is cruelty-free and vegan and helps to balance your pet’s hormones.
 You can also give your pet the oil to give their fur a shiny, conditioned look and to reduce skin conditions like redness, irritation, and itching.

 This hemp oil also serves as a painkiller and can improve the condition of your pet’s heart.
 PB Pets Hemp Oil is organic and made in the USA without GMOs or herbicides.